Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 **Credibility** is the stabilisation of trust judgements across observers, time, and interaction contexts, organised as a multi-dimensional configuration of signals interpreted through coordination, identity, structural, and capability lenses, producing a durable basis for evaluating an agent's expected continuation of behaviour.

 **Credit** is the extension of resources or commitments in the present, drawing on stabilised credibility, to enable coordination beyond immediate capacity and across time.

+The operational validity of these definitions depends on the presence of minimal structural conditions:
+	•	Signals must be admissible within the receiving system.
+	•	Interpretation must occur under a consistent evaluation principle.
+	•	Stabilisation must persist across sufficient time or observer alignment to reduce reinterpretation.
+	•	Forward deployment must occur across a non-zero temporal interval.

+These conditions do not prescribe how systems operate, but define the minimal requirements under which trust, credibility, and credit can be meaningfully formed and applied.

 ## 14.4 System-Relative Credibility